barrettotte/alkahest/docs/maintenance.md

 Alkahest has one job: turn a neutral Quarto manuscript into HTML, EPUB, and a Typst PDF without asking authors to maintain publishing infrastructure.
-The reference book proves the reusable engine; `guide/` proves the small interface an eventual template repository will expose.
+The reference book proves the reusable engine; `guide/` proves the small interface used by an author repository.

 ## Boundaries